spmka/training/README.md

 * If you want to use the files for a step, read how to download files for a step at the bottom

 ## Necessary Installations
-### NodeJS and npm
+### Install Node.js and npm
-  * nodeJS is a Javascript Runtime for serverprocessed.
+  * Node.js is a Javascript Runtime for server processes
-  * npm is the node package manager a tool to manage and download Javascript packages.
+  * npm is the node package manager a tool to manage and download Javascript packages
   * https://nodejs.org/en -> Download the LTS Version (currently: 12.16.1 LTS) and install it

   #### Test the installation: